 In many cases, clients will know what they want to achieve but not how to get it, so it will fall to us to match technologies with aspects of the multi-platform flows required to take best advantage of distributed, sometimes-decentralized software applications.

-- Emerging technologies are set to change the way major industries like logistics and manufacturing operations, so we need to be ready to meet their burgeoning software demands.
+- Emerging technologies are set to change the way major industries like logistics and manufacturing operations function, so we need to be ready to meet their burgeoning software demands.

 - It’s the task of developers and software engineers to match technology stacks with projects; stacks, rather than individual solutions, will be standard, as many of these technologies depend on each other for value.